CSMTS – Critical System Monitoring & Tracking System

 - 'Easy to install’ upgrade package to all existing self-propelled hyperbaric lifeboats

 - Critical mission data recording & transmission as per industry requirements

 - Continual ‘hot standby’ mode & periodic ‘health check’ interrogation

-- Standby operation mode for non-OGP contract operation
+- Standby operation mode for non-IOGP contract operation

 What is CSMTS?